googleapis/google-cloud-dotnet/PROCESSES.md

 The output includes the old version and the new version, so you can check this is really what you meant to do.

+    As an alternative to `set-version`, you can run `./prepare-release.sh increment-version <api>` which will increment
+    the minor version for GA libraries (e.g. 3.1.0 to 3.2.0) or the prerelease version of non-GA libraries (e.g. 3.0.0-beta01 to 3.0.0-beta02).
+    This just avoids you having to look up the current version number if you don't already know it.

 2. Run `./prepare-release.sh compare`.
 This will compare the previously released NuGet packages with the current source code, showing you what's changed.
 Check there's nothing unexpected.